PASSPORTS & VISAS

 HEALTH

 Egypt is free from diseases that could be met within normal circumstances.
-Chemists, clinics and hospitals are open for tourists and public every day in almost all areas.
+Chemists, clinics, and hospitals are open for tourists and the public every day in almost all areas.

 SHOPPING

-Shopping in Egypt is a wonderful experience, and like most Middle Eastern countries, bargaining is not only accepted, but also actually expected in most of the gift shops.
-Among the souvenirs on offer are the alabaster and soap stone carvings, handmade paintings on Papyrus, carpets, leather goods, silver and gold.
+Shopping in Egypt is a wonderful experience, and like most Middle Eastern countries, bargaining is not only accepted but also actually expected in most of the gift shops.
+Among the souvenirs on offer are alabaster and soapstone carvings, handmade paintings on Papyrus, carpets, leather goods, silver, and gold.

-Khan El Khalili Bazaars in Cairo is famous for its hand -crafted souvenirs as well as its excellent reproductions of antiques.
-Center city shops are famous of the fine natural, Egyptian world famous cotton cloths & materials.
+Khan El Khalili Bazaars in Cairo is famous for its hand-crafted souvenirs as well as its excellent reproductions of antiques.
+Center city shops are famous for the fine natural, Egyptian world-famous cotton cloths & materials.

 A visit to Kerdassa or Harania is of great interest to see how the rugs and carpets are manually weaved.
-Silver or gold Cartouches with Hieroglyphic letters (names) is of the favorites for visitors to order & buy.
+Silver or gold Cartouches with Hieroglyphic letters (names) are the favorites for visitors to order & buy.

 TIPPING

-There is no set amount as the tip given is left to the individual’s discretion to show his appreciation of the service received.
+There is no set amount as the tip given is left to the individual’s discretion to show his appreciation for the service received.

 TRAVEL INSURANCE

-It is recommended to have your Travel insurance bought before you arrive to Egypt as such service may not be available after your arrival.
+It is recommended to have your Travel insurance bought before you arrive in Egypt as such service may not be available after your arrival.